WestGrid/visualizeThis/menu/scientific.md

 protein and at the periphery.
 Another possibility is to build a view from a certain atom's perspective, given that it provides some interesting insight.
 In other words, we would love to see any innovative (and reproducible!) visualizations of this dataset.

+For more visualization examples, please check the <a href="https://www.biorxiv.org/content/early/2017/09/20/191239" target="_blank">simulation paper</a>
+(E. Barreto-Ojeda et al. 2017) behind this dataset.
+The dataset corresponds to what is called system S1 in Table 1.
+Figure 1 shows two bead trajectories in the POPC bilayer, while Figure 7 plots lipid-uptake pathways through the cell membrane.